syncfusion-content/uwp-docs/uwp/Carousel/Animating-Carousel-items.md

 # Animation in UWP Carousel (SfCarousel)

-The default animation used during the selection of UWP Carousel items can be customized using the following properties.
+The default animation used during the selection of carousel items can be customized using the following properties.

 * Duration